elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-are-some-modern-advancements-in-mathematical-physics.md

 url: /learn/mathematics/questions/what-are-some-modern-advancements-in-mathematical-physics
 score: -1.0
 related_article1:
-    id: 119478
+    id: 119481
     title: >-
-        What contributions did Babylonian and Greek traditions make to the relationship between physics and mathematics?
-    subject: History of the World
+        What is the Euclidean method and its role in physics?
+    subject: Mathematics
-    url: /learn/history-of-the-world/questions/what-contributions-did-babylonian-and-greek-traditions-make-to-the-relationship-between-physics-and-mathematics
+    url: /learn/mathematics/questions/what-is-the-euclidean-method-and-its-role-in-physics
 related_article2:
+    id: 119476
+    title: >-
+        What is the significance of force and equal areas in physics?
+    subject: Physics
+    url: /learn/physics/questions/what-is-the-significance-of-force-and-equal-areas-in-physics
+related_article3:
     id: 119487
     title: >-
         What are the philosophical implications of the relationship between physics and mathematics?
     subject: Philosophy and Greek Myths
     url: /learn/philosophy-and-greek-myths/questions/what-are-the-philosophical-implications-of-the-relationship-between-physics-and-mathematics
-related_article3:
-    id: 119479
-    title: >-
-        What are fundamental principles and consequential statements in physics?
-    subject: Physics
-    url: /learn/physics/questions/what-are-fundamental-principles-and-consequential-statements-in-physics
 related_article4:
-    id: 119491
+    id: 119475
     title: >-
-        What is the importance of symmetry in physics and mathematics?
+        How is mathematical language used in physics?
     subject: Physics
-    url: /learn/physics/questions/what-is-the-importance-of-symmetry-in-physics-and-mathematics
-related_article5:
-    id: 119472
-    title: >-
-        How does mathematics help us understand natural phenomena?
-    subject: Mathematics
-    url: /learn/mathematics/questions/how-does-mathematics-help-us-understand-natural-phenomena
+    url: /learn/physics/questions/how-is-mathematical-language-used-in-physics
 ---

 &nbsp;